-In a world teeming with data and a million technologies to capture and slice it, today we have more ways to measure more things, and faster, than ever before.
-Customer service calls or chats can be analyzed for sentiment, revealing real-time customer satisfaction levels.
+Customer service and success professionals can analyze calls or chats for sentiment, revealing real-time customer satisfaction levels.
 HR teams can quickly send and gather pulse surveys, getting fast insight into employee engagement.
-With these tools and other like them, managers can course-correct to avoid costly events like contract loss or high employee turnover.
+With tools like these, managers can course-correct to avoid costly events like contract loss or high employee turnover.

 Measuring Team Performance